thsutton/talk-dynamic-programming/presentation/outline.md

 - We are free to split at any point $j$ in the chain $1<j<n$.

-- The left and right sides are either individual
+- The left and right sides are both sub-problems.

 ## Matrix-chain multiplication